-Endoscopic discectomy is a minimally invasive spine surgery performed to treat disc problems that cause back and leg pain.
+Endoscopic discectomy is an outpatient minimally invasive spine surgery performed to treat disc problems that cause back and leg pain.
 A unique feature of this technique is the technology used to access the spine; through a keyhole incision, surgery is performed using an endoscope.

 Special miniature-sized instruments (eg, forceps, cutters) are advanced through the tube.
 A laser probe removes only the damaged disc part and binds the disc wall (anulus fibrosus).
 The laser also reduces (shrinks) the size of the disc to decompress nerve roots.
 The procedure takes about 30-minutes to one-hour per disc.
 The incision is dressed with a small bandage.